compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Maria-Muscalu-Terminal-and-Unix-Report.md

 #### *1. Why do we use the terminal in bioinformatics?*

 The terminal can be used to look at and work with text files.
 For example, with some commands new folders and files can be made, data from URL links can be saved as well as copied to new files.
 The terminal code can extract and save specific parts of the data, as needed.
-Amongst other things, the terminal can display the data, the number of lines and other specific information.
+Amongst other things, the terminal can display the entire data from a text file or only specific things like the number of lines and other information.
 The terminal can also be used to change the format of a file.

 #### *2. What is a plain text file?*